pRizz/iota-transaction-spammer-webapp/replay attack.md

-> **About Me** I'm not a real trained programmer as you can probably tell from by github here.
+> **About Me**

+I'm not a real trained programmer as you can probably tell from by github here.
 I would descibe myself as a sripter only.

+> **Decision to Publish**

+> The decision to publish this report publicly without first fully reaching out to the IOTA foundation was not taken lightly, however I decided to based on the following reasons.

+> * The IOTA foundations response to the [MIT-DCI report](https://github.com/mit-dci/tangled-curl/blob/master/vuln-iota.md), specifically Come-from-Beyond’s attitude (that he himself will occasionally categorize as trolling).
+As recently as saying they have ["lawyers working on that already"](https://twitter.com/c___f___b/status/965667086348509185) calling their report fraud.
+I'm unsure if that is more trolling, but I would rather just post my thing here than dealing with any of that.

+> * The naive replay attack is limited in scope to a small number of addresses, with only a small number holding an amount of IOTA that would be cared if it were lost.
+Also, IOTA foundation can unilaterally freeze and put those funds into the reclaim process if they want as I undertand they have done in the past.

+> * IOTA transaction approval is currently completely centralized by the coordinator, so no information I provide here can be used without explicit consent of the coordinator who could decide to not allow replays (simplest solution).

+> * The good of the holder of IOTA should be balanced with potential new investors who should know all the facts.

+> * The attack works based on using the official API call aptly labelled “replayBundle”.
+Pointing out that this can be used maliciously should not be a surprise to anyone who has spend anytime using the API.

+> * I have evidence that this replay vulnerability has happened already in the wild, so concealing the vulnerability is futile and only benefits those who may already be using it.